huggingface/transformers/docs/source/en/main_classes/quantization.md

 # Quantization

 Quantization techniques reduces memory and computational costs by representing weights and activations with lower-precision data types like 8-bit integers (int8).
-This can enable loading larger models you normally wouldn't be able to fit into memory and speeding up inference.
+This enables loading larger models you normally wouldn't be able to fit into memory, and speeding up inference.
 Transformers supports the AWQ and GPTQ quantization algorithms and it supports 8-bit and 4-bit quantization with bitsandbytes.

 <Tip>